-If you’re having a hard time deciding whether to choose a pizza stone vs cast iron, then we’re here to help you.
+If you’re having a hard time deciding whether to choose between a pizza stone vs cast iron, then we’re here to help.

-However, of course, we will not be deciding for you.
+However, we will not be deciding for you.

-All we’re going to do is to show you the advantages and disadvantages of a pizza stone vs cast iron skillet, and it would be up to you to choose.
+All we’re going to do is to show you the advantages and disadvantages of a pizza stone vs cast iron skillet.

 At least we’re on the same page here when we say that your primary goal is to achieve your version of a ‘perfect’ pizza.

-You’ll need to consider several factors in choosing the right material for you.
+You’ll need to consider several factors in choosing the right material.

 You can’t cook a pizza without having one of these pieces of equipment.
-However, it’s a matter of choosing the right one for you.
+However, it’s a matter of choosing the right one.

 The first thing to consider is the type of crust you’re aiming to make.